kartik-v/yii2-widgets/README.md

 The Select2 widget is a Yii 2 wrapper for the [Bootstrap DatePicker plugin](http://eternicode.github.io/bootstrap-datepicker/).
 The plugin is a fork of Stefan Petre's DatePicker (of eyecon.ro), with improvements by @eternicode.
 This widget is specially styled for Yii framework 2.0 and Twitter Bootstrap 3.
 The widget allows graceful degradation to a normal HTML text input, if the browser does not support JQuery.
+This widget supports these markups:

+* Simple Input Markup
+* Component Markup - Addon Prepended
+* Component Markup - Addon Appended
+* Date Range Markup (from and to dates)
+* Inline / Embedded Markup

 ### Navigation